wazo-platform/wazo-platform.org/content/blog/wazo-unicom-en.md

+---
-Title: No hardware for your phone system?
+title: No hardware for your phone system?
-Date: 2017-06-12
+date: 2017-06-12
-Author: Sylvain Boily
+author: Sylvain Boily
-Category: Wazo
+category: Wazo
-Slug: wazo-unicom-en
+slug: wazo-unicom-en
-Status: published
+status: published
+---

 I am asked quite regularly the difference between XiVO and Wazo in terms of features.
 There are now many, but one of the first that we implemented was simply to provide a completely user-oriented web interface to manage your day to day telephony.
 The development of this interface was completely web-based, using our APIs and meant to be "cloud" based.
 It had to be simple to use, easy to set up and mobility was a requirement.
 Finally Unicom was born.